 Step 1: Prepare 2 parts Resin (Part A) and 1-part Curing Agent (Part B) by liquid volume.
 Pour the Curing Agent first and then the Base Resin into a clean, smooth-sided container large enough to hold all of the liquid, allowing room for mixing without spillage.
 Using graduated mixing containers help to ensure properly measured amounts of Part A and B. Any variance in this mix ratio may result in curing issues.

 Step 2: The material must be mixed thoroughly for at least 5 full minutes.
 Be sure to scrape the sides, corners, and bottom of the container as you mix.
 Be careful not to whip excessive air into the mixture.
 We recommend hand mixing with a stirrer stick or silicon spatula.
 If you chose to use a power mixer set to "hand speed."
 Do not mix more than 3 gallons at one time.
 If you need to mix several batches, be sure to use a clean, dry container for each batch.
 Using the same container may lead to curing issues.

 Step 3: Pour the mixed resin into the mold or frame of your project.
 DO NOT scrape out the last of the resin onto your project as unmixed epoxy on the sides or bottom of the container could contaminate your project, leading to curing issues.
-We recommend pouring no more than 1.5" per application for small projects.
-Multiple thinner pours of 1-1.5" may be necessary when pouring large quantities or projects.
+Multiple thinner pours of may be necessary when pouring large quantities.

 Step 4: To remove air bubbles that have risen to the surface of the poured resin, use a heat gun or torch in a sweeping motion across the surface, holding the heat source approximately 6-10" away from the surface until no bubbles remain.
 Avoid heating any one spot for too long to prevent any distortions in the finish.